Chicago Illinois, USA Travel Guide

 The Langham Chicago, The Peninsula Chicago, Waldorf Astoria Chicago.

-Finding the right place to stay to match specific travel needs.
+Finding the right place to stay to match specific what you need for your trip.

-This historic hotel showcases grand architecture and a rich past, offering a glimpse into Chicago's gilded age.
+This historic hotel showcases grand architecture and a rich past, giving an insight into Chicago's gilded age.

 Rich history